 Gran Tierra Energy is committed to respect the rights of employees, contractors, suppliers, and communities within its area of influence in the development of all of its operations and activities.

-We conduct our operations with integrity, respecting human dignity and the rights of individuals.
-Although primary responsibility for the protection of human rights lies with government, the company promotes and respects these rights through joint actions between society, business and institutions.
+Although primary responsibility for the protection of human rights lies with government, GTE promotes and respects these rights through joint actions between society, business and institutions.
 Through a Human Rights Risk Assessment process, we evaluate how our activities may impact communities.
 We engage with local communities to understand their human rights concerns and address incidents through dialogue and remedial action, if appropriate.
 We have established a culturally appropriate, accessible, responsive and transparent grievance mechanism that enables us to identify and address human rights incidents.
-GTE has an open-door policy for dialogue with communities near its operations and a well-developed process for resolving any complaints.
+GTE also has an open-door policy for dialogue with communities near its operations and a well-developed process for resolving any questions or concerns.

-There are three main stakeholders when it comes to implementing Gran Tierra’s Corporate Human Rights Policy:
+There are three main stakeholders when it comes to Gran Tierra’s Corporate Human Rights Policy:

 Protecting Human Rights in a Post-Conflict Environment